blarney-lang/blarney/README.md

 ## Example 1: Two-sort

-Sorting makes for a good introduction to Blarney.
+Sorting makes for a good introduction to the library.
 Let's start with perhaps the simplest kind of sorter possible: one that sorts just two inputs.
 Given a pair of 8-bit values, the function `twoSort` returns the sorted pair.

 ```hs
 import Blarney